fako/writing/setting/index.md

 House of Wal
 ------------

-A household in The City who are looking to protect The Monkeys from harm.
+A household in The City who are looking to protect The Barbarians from harm.

 Moko Wal